 I went sightseeing the other day, through the canyonlands of Salta, Argentina.
 In 37 degrees heat, it left me feeling cold.
 Delivered from sight to sight in an air-conditioned car, emerging to stop and stare before retreating once more and moving on to the next.

-As I stood before one “fantastic” rock formation after another, I felt an urge to reach out and touch, to feel the warmth of sun-baked rock on skin, feel its rugosities beneath my palm.
+As I stood before one “fantastic” rock formation after another, I felt an urge to reach out and touch, to feel the warmth of sun-baked rock on my skin, feel its rugosities beneath my palm.
 But I could not, contact was not allowed and we had a schedule to keep.

 The following day, in the middle of a desert, greened by the intervention of man, a moment of clarity came.
-Sat on a vineyard terrace, I heard the sound of stream falling over rock; breathed air laden with the scent of lavender; watched shadows chase across red hills; felt the wind´s warmth on my cheek and from a glass, tasted the heavy mix of tannin and acid across my tongue.
+Sat on a vineyard terrace, I heard the sound of a stream falling over the rock; breathed air laden with the scent of lavender; watched shadows chase across red hills; felt the wind´s warmth on my cheek and from a glass, tasted the heavy mix of tannin and acid across my tongue.
 And I felt connected.